TonyZhangND/GoOvid/README.md

    * I'm starting a PhD this year in distributed systems and Ovid is a super userful framework for rapid prototyping of new protocols.
 Given any protocol, just program the respective agents, and plug them into GoOvid with this simple, no-bake recipe.

-This directory has the following folders:

-	chatroom:   A toy system used as a warm up exercise.
-It is a redesign of an undergrad project that I originally did in Python.
-	commons:	Package containing common GoOvid definitions.
-	configs:	Contains the GoOvid configuration files (.json), and Go package with the utilities to parse those files.
-	server:     Package containing the main server layer of GoOvid.

 ## TODO